quenio/ATN/Manual/Assertions/README.md

 ## Equivalent Assertions

-An assertion composed of two other assertions by an equivalence:
+An assertion composed of two other assertions by the equivalence operator:

 ```haskell
 p: Boolean